dotty-staging/pdbp/index.md

 Note that the last `case` for `Bind` uses an associativity law of `bind`.
 The left associated `Bind`'s are folded to right associated `Bind`'s.

+Note that we do not annotate `apply` with `@annotation.tailrec`.
+The compiler would complain because the call to `apply` in the second `case` is not in tail position.
+Luckily, the compiler optimizes all other calls because they are all in tail position.

 ## **`active.of.free.tailrecFolding`**